 A rear access, better known as a 'secret exit', also known as a 'rear exit' or 'side exit', is a road which allows people to get from the service area to the local road network without using the main entrance (a motorway slip road).
+The phrase was dropped in the 2022 regulations, instead using the catchy title of "connections to roadside facilities from the local road network".

 In some areas, recruiting local staff for a low-paid service station job is difficult, and the time saved by not having to drive up to the next motorway junction (which also means you have the option of walking or cycling to work) can help kerb staffing difficulties.